Day 19: Ocean Beach, Bream Head, and Road Walk to Reotahi Bay

 Along the road, a school bus stopped and offered to give us a ride.
 CareFree especially was tempted, because this wasn’t a particularly fun road walk — the scenery wasn’t great, especially further on once it departed from the shore.
 We’d also missed a general store that had ice cream, and we were really looking forward to that.

-We again caught up with Peter and Susanna at a fork in the trail; while they opted to stay on the official trail, we took a detour, going the opposite way around a mountain on a small peninsula into Whangarei Harbour, so that we could go past a restaurant to get ice cream.
+We again caught up with Peter and Susanna at a fork in the trail.
+They opted to continue on the official trail, while we took a detour, going the opposite way around Mount Aubrey, a mountain on a small peninsula into Whangarei Harbour, so that we could go past a restaurant to get ice cream.

 The cafe we were looking for was closed, but next door was a Fish and Chips restaurant, so we got our ice cream, as well as cheeseburgers.